How to Cut Perfect Cookie Bars

 - Before removing the bars or brownies from the pan, fully cool them on a cooling rack.
 Then cover and place them in the refrigerator to chill.

 - PRO-Tip: Cold bars cut more cleanly than room temperature bars.
+But note that they most often taste better when not chilled.

-Tips for Slicing the Bars
+Tips for Slicing Bar Cookies

 - Once chilled, remove the bars from the pan to a cutting board, using the foil as a lift.